-NVMM Emulator

-As real NVMM devices are not available for us yet, we develop a simple performance emulator based on the NVM-M emulator used in the Mnemosyne [46] project to evaluate HiNFS's performance.
-Similar to prior projects [20, 46, 47], our NVMM emulator introduces an extra latency for each NVMM store operation to emulate the slower writes of N-VMM relative to DRAM, while introducing no extra latency on the NVMM load operations.
+NVMM Emulator.
+As real NVMM devices are not available for us yet, we develop a simple performance emulator based on the NVMM emulator used in the Mnemosyne (Volos et al. 2011) project to evaluate HiNFS's performance.
+Similar to prior projects (Volos et al. 2011; Huang et al. 2014; Volos et al. 2014), our NVMM emulator introduces an extra latency for each NVMM store operation to emulate the slower writes of NVMM relative to DRAM, while introducing no extra latency on the NVMM load operations.
 We have two considerations in assuming that NVMM and DRAM have the same read latency.
 First, we focus on the asymmetry of the read and write operations of NVMMs in HiNFS, and our evaluations focus on showing the benefits of the write performance rather than the read performance of HiNFS compared to state-of-the-art NVMM-aware file systems.
-Second, emulating the NVM-M read latency is complicated due to CPU features such as speculative execution, memory parallelism, prefetching, etc., which is hard to make it accurate [18].
+Second, emulating the NVMM read latency is complicated due to CPU features such as speculative execution, memory parallelism, prefetching, and so on, which is hard to make it accurate (Dulloor et al. 2014).

-NVMM Latency Emulation: Our emulator emulates N-VMM using DRAM.
+NVMM Latency Emulation: Our emulator emulates NVMM using DRAM.
 To account for NVMM's slower writes relative to DRAM, we introduce an extra configurable delay when writing to NVMM.
 We create delays using a software spin loop that uses the x86 RDTSCP instruction to read the processor timestamp counter and spins until the counter reaches the intended delay.
 Moreover, we add these delays after executing the clflush instruction.
-By default, we set the NVMM write latency to 200 ns [46].
+By default, we set the NVMM write latency to 200ns (Volos et al. 2011).